-I am a postdoc in biostatistics at the University of Copenhagen, Denmark.
-I have a joint position shared between two university hospitals (Rigshospitalet and Gentofte Hospital) and the Section of biostatistics of the university.
+I am an assistant professor in biostatistics at the University of Copenhagen, Denmark.
+I have a joint position shared between Gentofte univeristy hospital and the Section of biostatistics of the university.
 My two main activities are methodological research and providing statistical support to medical researchers.
 My initial research topics mainly focused on survival and competing risks data analysis and the development and validation of prediction models.
 Recent research topics also include causal inference, multiple testing, design and analyis of group sequential clinical trials and evaluation of biomarkers for patient treatment selection.
 Most of my clinicial collaborators are working on cardiology research projects based on danish registry data.

 PhD in Biostatistics, 2013

 M.Sc. in Statistics, 2010

 University of Paris Institute of Statistics (ISUP), France

 B.Sc. in Mathematics, 2007

 The 8th annual conference Survival Analysis for Junior Researchers